-The Department offers a taught MA (International) in German Cultural and Language Studies (DaF) (full-time) in co-operation with the Institute for German as a Foreign Language, Friedrich-Schiller Universität Jena, Germany.
-This interdisciplinary and crossnational Degree programme is addressed at graduates who wish to obtain a postgraduate qualification in German that encompasses both an academic and professional dimension.
+The School offers a taught MA (International) in German Cultural and Language Studies (DaF) (full-time) in co-operation with the Institute for German as a Foreign Language, Friedrich-Schiller Universität Jena, Germany.
+This interdisciplinary and cross-national degree programme is addressed at graduates who wish to obtain a postgraduate qualification in German that encompasses both an academic and professional dimension.

-Electives: Students will be required to choose six elective courses (twenty-four hours each).
+Electives: Students will be required to choose five elective courses.
 At least one course module has to be taken in German as a Foreign Language/Linguistics and one module in Cultural Studies.